prototypefund/Digital_Bargeld-docs/developers-manual.rst

 Payment
   The act of sending digital cash to a merchant to pay for an order.

+Purchase
+  Used to refer to the "result" of a payment, as in "view purchase".
+  Use sparsingly, as the word doesn't fit for all payments, such as donations.

 Contract Terms
   Partially machine-readable representation of the merchant's obligation after the customer makes a payment.

+Merchant
+  Party that receives a payment.

 Wallet
   Also "Taler Wallet".
 Software component that manages the user's digital cash